-MedAptus has announced a new ICD-10 software suite with expanded capability that will be available across the company’s Professional, Technical and Infusion offerings.
-The new suite provides clinician-centric diagnosis search and selection tools and support for dual code set workflows two years ahead of the mandated October 1, 2014 ICD-10 transition date.
+MedAptus has announced a new ICD-10 software suite with expanded capability that will be available across the company’s Professional, Technical, and Infusion offerings.
+The new suite provides clinician-centric diagnosis search and selection tools and support for dual-code set workflows two years ahead of the mandated October 1, 2014, ICD-10 transition date.

-The MedAptus ICD-10 technology is an advanced coding, compliance and analytics engine designed to ease the many challenges associated with organizational adoption of the greatly expanded code set.
+The MedAptus ICD-10 technology is an advanced coding, compliance, and analytics engine designed to ease the many challenges associated with organizational adoption of the greatly expanded code set.
 MedAptus’ recent release of the software is the culmination of three years of development work guided by customer feedback and physician leadership in the company’s product management area.
 When the Department of Health and Human Services first announced a likely delay to the implementation of ICD-10, MedAptus maintained its commitment to a Q4 2012 delivery date for its new solution.

 MedAptus’ ICD-10 design approach was multi-pronged, focused on providing physicians and other point-of-care users with intuitive code look-up and selection tools as well as enhanced functionality for communication between clinical and administrative end-users.
-Groups implementing the software well in advance of the mandated ICD-10 crossover will find it has strong utility to help with training initiatives, documentation audits, education around crosswalk mappings and phased code set roll-out strategies.
+Groups implementing the software well in advance of the mandated ICD-10 crossover will find it has a strong utility to help with training initiatives, documentation audits, education around crosswalk mappings, and phased code set roll-out strategies.

 The ICD-10 solution was introduced to customers at MedAptus’ annual customer advisory meeting held in late September in Boston.
 Several conference sessions included content and subsequent discussion around challenges facing provider groups as they plan for the code set transition.
 Delivering a keynote address at the meeting was Pam D’Apuzzo, president of RR Health Strategies, a consulting firm focused on practice management and compliance issues.
 Ms. D’Apuzzo, a recognized industry expert in the area of coding and compliance including ICD-10, encouraged conference attendees to leverage MedAptus’ enhanced capability as a central component of training programs for both providers and administrative personnel.